Equations driven by fast-oscillating functions of an It\^o diffusion process

-where $ \{B_\alpha\}_{\alpha=1}^{d_B} $ is a multivariate Wiener process with $ \expect{B_\alpha(s) B_\beta(t)} = \langle \phi_\alpha, \phi_\beta \rangle_M \min(s, t) $ for $ s, t \geq 0 $. \end{thm}
+where $ \{\tilde{B}_\alpha\}_{\alpha=1}^{d_B} $ is a multivariate Wiener process with $ \expect{\tilde{B}_\alpha(s) \tilde{B}_\beta(t)} = \langle \phi_\alpha, \phi_\beta \rangle_M \min(s, t) $ for $ s, t \geq 0 $. \end{thm}

 As shown in Wang \cite{JW}, any process confined by a sufficiently strong potential will be strongly ergodic.
 Thus, we can apply \cref{thm:ergodic-time-scaling} to a broad class of processes.
-Let $ U : \mathbb{R}^{d_M} \to \mathbb{R} $ be a continuously twice differentiable potential then we define $ V = \frac{1}{2} (|\nabla U|^2 - \nabla^2 U) $.
+For a twice continuously differentiable potential $ U : \mathbb{R}^{d_M} \to \mathbb{R} $ we define $ V := \frac{1}{2} (|\nabla U|^2 - \nabla^2 U) $.
 We require that

-\begin{coro} Suppose $ M(t) $ is a solution to the SDE
+\begin{coro} Suppose $ M $ is a solution to the SDE